cubicool/chronode/README.md

 - Currently, the Timer object requires a final, weird stop(), which is confusing.
 - Some kind of vector-based (SVG, HTML5 Canvas, Cairo) reporting display.
+- Introduce a "Profile" class that will call the `copy()` method of a Node and manage some variable number of measurements, allowing both individual report inspection and amalgamated/averaged reports.
+This will need to be handled by the reporting functions explicitly so that any kind of "visualization" app can properly manage the data.